Skip to content

 Download: gpt4all.io

-GPT4All focuses heavily on privacy and documents.
-Its standout feature is "LocalDocs," which lets you point the app at a folder of PDFs, notes, or code, and chat with them instantly.
-It runs completely offline with no telemetry.
+GPT4All is built around two ideas: privacy and documents.
+Its headline feature, LocalDocs, lets you point the app at a folder of PDFs, notes, or code and chat with the contents directly.
+Everything runs offline with no telemetry.
+It's the easiest way to get a working RAG setup on your machine without writing any code.

 βœ… Pros ❌ Cons